 The argument over the origin of the following statement is unsettled; however no matter who said it first, it is still true and Xenophon often quotes this today when presented with an unmeritorious case: “The impossible we can do immediately; miracles take a little longer”.

-Some of Xenophon’s notable High Court and Court of Appeal cases:
+Xenophon has successfully acted for clients in a vast amount of cases over the many years.
+Some of Xenophon’s notable High Court and Court of Appeal cases include:

 Yianni v Edwin Evans & Sons (a firm) – 3 All ER 592/3 WLR 843